 Instant Pot Steel Cut Oats – The easiest way to cook steel cut oatmeal!
 This Instant Pot steel cut oats recipe is foolproof and perfect for make ahead breakfasts.

 I’m often asked what my favorite thing is to cook in my Instant Pot.
-While I love using my Instant Pot to make easy dinners, the two foods that I cook most often are easy peel Instant Pot hard boiled eggs and this Instant Pot oatmeal.
+While I love using my Instant Pot to make easy dinners, the two foods that I cook most often in my pressure cooker are easy peel Instant Pot hard boiled eggs and these Instant Pot steel cut oats.

 Using an Instant Pot is such a hands-off way to cook.
 You can count on it to reliably cook your favorite foods perfectly.
 If you don’t have an Instant Pot, you can cook steel cut oats on the stovetop.
 But, by using your Instant Pot, there is no stirring or babysitting a pot on the stove.